-"We also have to count the narcotics just to make sure no one is stealing them," Erin explained.
-Reaching into my scrub pocket, I took out my notebook and pencil to write down what Erin was telling me.
-She began explaining to me medications such as beta blockers, heparin, and insulin.
+Erin began explaining to me medications such as beta blockers, heparin, and insulin.
+Reaching into my scrub pocket, I took out my notebook and pencil to write down what she was telling me.
 My hand quickly jotted down bullet points about the facts of each one.
 As she was organizing the pills, my knee started to stiffen up and my lower back began to ache.
 I discreetly kicked my knee up to try to relieve the pain and stood up straighter to crack my back.

-Erin kept talking about insulin but I could not fully concentrate because of the pain...
+Erin kept talking about insulin but I could not fully concentrate because of the pain.